-I found 2011 to be a very good year at the movies, with a wide variety of clever comedies and gripping dramas and rousing action films and even audacious attempts to grasp the essentially ungraspable: war in the Middle East (“Incendies”), the 2008 economic collapse (”Margin Call”), the very meaning of existence (“The Tree of Life.”)
+I found 2011 to be a very good year for the movies, with a large variety of clever comedies and interesting dramas and exciting action films and even heroic attempts to grab the essentially ungraspable: war in the Middle East (“Incendies”), the 2008 economic collapse , the very meaning of existence (“The Tree of Life.”)

-But the New York Times reported in late December that movie box office totals for 2011 were down about half a billion dollars from 2010.
+But the New York Times reported in last December that movie box office totals were down in 2011 about half a billion dollars from 2010.
 What’s the deal?
 (AP cites 16-year low for movies).
-A major problem in 2011, according to the Times, was that “a spate of smaller movies aimed at younger audiences bombed.”
+A big problem in 2011, according to the Times, was that “a spate of smaller movies aimed at younger audiences bombed.”

 Perhaps one reason that 2011 seemed like such a good year to me and many of the people I’ve talked to was that there were plenty of movies aimed at adults, and some of them – good movies like “Midnight in Paris” and “The Help” and the engaging George Clooney family drama “The Descendants” – were successful enough to stay in the theaters for months.

 When choosing what I thought were the 10 best movies of 2011, I didn’t automatically eliminate movies with robots or superheroes in them, but none seemed to come to mind.
-(Although Martin Scorsese’s intermittently marvelous “Hugo,” which didn’t quite make my 10-best cut, features an automaton.)
 The list is alphabetical rather than by order of preference, but I have to say, I wouldn’t argue if you infer that the movie at the top of the list was my choice for the best movie of 2011, read full